Christian Walker Player Props: Diamondbacks vs. Brewers

 Brewers Pitching Rankings

-- The 7.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 26th in MLB.
+- The pitching staff for the Brewers has a collective 7.6 K/9, the fifth-worst in MLB.

-- The Brewers' 2.59 team ERA ranks third across all league pitching staffs.
+- The Brewers have a 2.66 team ERA that ranks third across all MLB pitching staffs.

-- The Brewers allow the eighth-fewest home runs in baseball (seven total, 0.8 per game).
+- Brewers pitchers combine to give up eight home runs (0.8 per game), the seventh-fewest in baseball.

-- His most recent appearance was on Tuesday against the New York Mets, when the lefty went six scoreless innings while giving up five hits.
+- The right-hander last pitched on Wednesday against the New York Mets, when he threw 4 1/3 innings, allowing six earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.